Guests and Visitors to the School

 For student safety we require that all guests, visitors and parent volunteers report to the office to sign in and receive a VISITOR identification pass as needed.

 Entrance & Exit Procedures

-To maintain a safe and settled school tone we ask that students use their classroom’s designated outside exit doors when entering and exiting the building.
-In the morning students should wait outside until the warning bell at 8:27 am and then line up at their designated door.
-Please use these designated outside exit doors as waiting and meeting points whenever possible.
+To maintain a safe and settled school zone we ask that students use their classroom’s designated outside doors when entering and exiting the building.
+In the morning students should wait outside until the warning bell at 8:25 am and then line up at their designated door.
+Please use these designated outside doors as waiting and meeting points whenever possible.

 There is no supervision of students before or after school.
 The school is not responsible for children arriving early or staying late unless the teacher has requested it.
 The Learning Center operates out of the library from Tuesday to Friday and therefore we insist on students being extremely quiet near the front entrance.
 Those who cannot follow this expectation will be asked to wait outside.

 As a school we believe that technology is an important tool for enhancing learning and we expect students to use technology tools in a responsible and respectful manner.
 After careful consideration of how these technologies impact upon students’ levels of physical activity, interactive play, and social interactions we have established the following policy for personal technological devices:

 - Personal hand held computer games are not permitted at school as we want students to play together.

 - Ipads, Ipods, tablets, and other personal digital devices are permitted at school to enhance learning but students bring at their own risk as we cannot guarantee their safety.
 Students can only use these devices during instructional time with teacher permission.